 Temporary work platforms include scaffolds, elevated work platforms (EWP), mast climbers, workboxes, building maintenance units, portable or mobile fabricated platforms or any other platform that provides a working area and is designed to prevent a fall.

 Scaffolding is an example of a temporary work platform and can be very effective protection in preventing falls and must adhere to standards in Australia and New Zealand.
 All scaffolding should be erected, altered and dismantled by competent people.
 It is important not to mix components on pre-fabricated scaffolds and safe access and egress must be provided.
 Finally, edge protection, including had rails, mid-rails and toe boards should be in place to prevent fall hazards and objects falling off the platform.

 Scaffold awareness training

-Tap Into Safety has been working closely with the Master Builders Association and with their expert knowledge we have built two safety training modules that train about fall from height hazards when using scaffolding in commercial construction.
-The 360 degree panoramic scenes begin with training about mobile scaffold safe erection on a lower floor of a high rise construction before moving to the top floor.
+Tap into Safety has two safety training courses that train about fall from height hazards when using scaffolding in commercial construction.
+The 360-degree panoramic scenes begin with training about mobile scaffold safe erection on a lower floor of a high rise construction before moving to the top floor.
 The training looks at edge protection, weight and load restrictions, storage of materials, EWP and scaffold interaction, ladders and gates and safe access.
 Contact us today to organise your obligation free trial.